 In simplest terms, a warranty is a promise by the manufacturer or seller of a product that the product is of a certain quality or that they will repair the product for a stated period of time.
 The manufacturer or seller is legally obligated to live up to its promise if the product turns out to have a defect that's covered by the warranty.
 Warranty law is extremely confusing, even to lawyers.
 A principal reason for this is that three separate warranty laws can apply to the retail sale of consumer goods.
 The unhappy result is that, short of presenting a major legal treatise, it's impossible to thoroughly explain warranty law.
 Instead, this article will review the basic rules.

-There are a number of different types of warranties that might apply to your defective product.
+There are several different types of warranties that might apply to your defective product.
+Read on to learn about the different types of warranties and what happens when these warranties are breached.

 If a seller makes an oral statement describing a product's features (for example, "these tires will last at least 25,000 miles" or "this car is in running condition") or what it will do ("it will work for two years"), and you rely on the statement in deciding to purchase the product, the oral statement is a warranty that you have the right to rely on.
 It is important to understand that this is true even though a more limited written warranty printed on the package states there are no other warranties.
 You must be able to prove that the seller made the oral statement; if you can't, the written warranty and its limitations may be effective.